-Rime, the latest title from developer Tequila Works, is a fun, deeply moving puzzle adventure that evokes memories of similar titles like Journey and The Last Guardian.
+Rime, the latest title from developer Tequila Works, is a fun, deeply moving puzzle adventure that calls to mind titles like Journey and The Last Guardian.
 In it, we follow a boy’s journey around an island where he searches for answers regarding who he is, where he came from, how he got to the island in the first place, and exactly what is even going on?
-Throughout the roughly ten hour playtime of Rime, our boy hero will not only traverse different areas by engaging in some platforming, but also use his (and, by extension, the player’s) brain to solve puzzles that are not too difficult and also not so easy to figure out.
+Throughout the roughly ten hour playtime of Rime, our boy hero will not only traverse different areas by engaging in some platforming, but also use his (and, by extension, the player’s) brain to solve puzzles that have just the right amount of challenge.
 It is this mixture of puzzles and platforming, as well as the mystery regarding the game’s plot, that makes Rime such a unique journey to experience.

 Where the hell is everybody?!